NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 {% include 'guide-contents.njk' %}

-Only lead administrators and administrators can manage vaccines and batches.
+Only administrators and lead administrators can access this section to add and manage vaccine products.

-You will not be able to record vaccinations until you've added vaccines for your site.
+You need to add vaccines before you can start recording vaccinations.

 ## Video: Adding vaccines